-For purposes of this Section, any reference to your "retirement savings account" means the Vested portion of your CRP retirement savings account.
-You can start receiving benefit payments from the Vested portion of your CRP retirement savings account at any time following termination of your employment at the University or, if later, an Affiliated Employer.
-The following pages contain a more detailed explanation of the types of benefits and forms of benefit payment available under CRP.
+You can start receiving benefit payments from SRP at any time following termination of your employment at the University and its Affiliated Employers.
+The following pages contain a more detailed explanation of the types of benefits and forms of benefit payment available under SRP.

-Benefit Payments Under CRP
+Benefit Payments Under SRP